 - 2 cups milk

 - 1 cup raisins (not in the original recipe, but for me it is a must)

 - When the rice is tender, add egg mixture; cook until mixture just starts to boil, stirring constantly.
-Remove from heat; cool then chill.
+Remove from heat and stir in raisins if using; cool then chill.
 (It will thicken as it cools.)